 Error

 The entire Collaborative system exists on the premise that leadership development is all about closing the gap between where you currently are and where you want to be.
 That means we put significant energy and resources towards identifying those gaps and writing development plans to close them.
 We do this for any church leader at any Collab church, and we trust that God will call some of those leaders to plant.
-We are in the process of developing an expanded resource that dives deeper into our assessment philosophy and practice, so stay tuned!
+Click below to read our newest book written by Matt Love, Closing The Gap.

 Once you are sold on the idea of closing the gap as a leadership development system your one stop shop is our Development Grid.
 This downloadable PDF can be made into a spinal bound notebook to use with your direct reports, during interviews, or once a year in annual evals.
 The Grid itself helps you visually see how to identify gaps in someone’s leadership.
 It walks you through, step by step (including examples) on how the system works from assessment to setting goals and all the way down to writing the development plan.